vippsas/vipps-woocommerce/README.txt

 = 1.8.0 =
 * Fix: Cancelled agreements can not be updated, thus we can not say that they have been cancelled in the description.
 Ensure we run the "maybe_update_subscription_details_in_app" code before we cancel an agreement, and only if the agreement is still "ACTIVE".
 * Fix: Ensure we only ever cancel an agreement once.
-* Fix: It's no longer possible to end up with more than one Vipps agreement by changing gateway twice or more on accident (this bug was introduced in 1.7.0).
+* Fix: It's no longer possible to end up with more than one Vipps MobilePay agreement by changing gateway twice or more on accident (this bug was introduced in 1.7.0).
-* Enhancement: We now cancel DUE charges in Vipps when you change an order's status to 'Cancelled' or 'Failed'.
+* Enhancement: We now cancel DUE charges in Vipps MobilePay when you change an order's status to 'Cancelled' or 'Failed'.

 = 1.7.0 =
 * Fix: Add missing Norwegian translation for "No failed charges found.".
 * Fix: Failed charges now appear properly in the "Failed charges" list.
-* Fix: Fixed an edge case when changing payment method to Vipps as a customer, when already using Vipps.
+* Fix: Fixed an edge case when changing payment method to Vipps MobilePay as a customer, when already using Vipps MobilePay.
 * Fix: Support upgrading to a different product variation.
 Price is now passed along properly and a campaign is applied in order to not confuse the customer.
 * Fix: Update agreement in app when downgrading or not prorating a subscription.
-* Fix: Do not allow multiple subscriptions in a single Vipps payment when other gateways that support it are enabled.
+* Fix: Do not allow multiple subscriptions in a single Vipps MobilePay payment when other gateways that support it are enabled.
 * Fix: No longer show the "capture" button on an order where the charge has failed previously.
 * Fix: Delete meta values from renewal and resubscribe orders to make sure we get fresh charges.
 * Fix: WooCommerce's automatic retry system should now work as expected on renewal orders.
 We now override the behaviour of `wcs_is_scheduled_payment_attempt` in our `check_charge_status` function.
-* Enhancement: The subscription description is now prefixed in the Vipps app with "[Pending cancellation]", "[Cancelled]" and "[On hold]" depending on the subscription's status.
+* Enhancement: The subscription description is now prefixed in the Vipps MobilePay app with "[Pending cancellation]", "[Cancelled]" and "[On hold]" depending on the subscription's status.
 * Enhancement: Added a setting per product for what source should be used for an agreement's description.
 You can now choose between product title, product short description, or custom text.
-* Enhancement: Display sign up fees in a better way in the Vipps app.
+* Enhancement: Display sign up fees in a better way in the Vipps MobilePay app.
 Use a campaign with a price of 0,- until the next payment date.
-* Enhancement: Update item name and description in app for delayed in app updates.
+* Enhancement: Update item name and description in app for delayed in-app updates.
 * Enhancement: Added a link to explain the various possible failure reasons.
-* Enhancement: Ability to change gateway from the admin dashboard, this means setting another Vipps agreement ID manually.
+* Enhancement: Ability to change gateway from the admin dashboard, this means setting another Vipps MobilePay agreement ID manually.
 This should also allow using the REST API to create a subscription.
-* Enhancement: Bring style on notices and in product tabs up to par with the Vipps e-com plugin.
+* Enhancement: Bring style on notices and in product tabs up to par with the Vipps MobilePay e-com plugin.

 = 1.6.2 =
-* Fix: Swapping payment gateway to Vipps now works again after the recent WooCommerce and WooCommerce Subscription updates.
+* Fix: Swapping payment gateway to Vipps MobilePay now works again after the recent WooCommerce and WooCommerce Subscription updates.

 = 1.6.1 =
 * Fix: 'free' agreements where the agreement status is 'STOPPED' should not be completed.